bhaubhau/CarND-Advanced-Lane-Lines/README.md

 #### 4. Describe how (and identify where in your code) you identified lane-line pixels and fit their positions with a polynomial?

-Then I did some other stuff and fit my lane lines with a 2nd order polynomial kinda like this:
+Then I fitted a second order polynomial on the left and right lanes by using sliding window method.
+Below example shows the fitted polynomial on the above perspective transformed image

 ![alt text][image5]